WebEngineering-FHNW/fs19-de-graded-exercise-lichtwellenreiter/README.md

 How to test the project:  (if other than `grailsw test-app`)

 Hand-written, static HTML
 project description:      (if other than `index.html` in project root directory)
+You can find a description in the html on startup under the link: _What is it all about?_

 External contributions:
+-- Thanks to Christopher Lis www.christopherlis.com | https://github.com/christopher4lis and his awesome youtube channel.
+That pushed me really into JS Canvas Element

 Other comments:
+-- Login to System by using credentials admin/admin

 I'm particular proud of:
+-- the exessive use of the canvas element to draw the map and the paths

 ## Project grading